crosscompute/crosscompute-policies/privacy.md

 - Personalize and measure the effectiveness of enterprise business ads, promotional communications or marketing you receive related to the Enterprise Marketing Pages.
 - Send you information, including confirmations, invoices, technical notices, updates, security alerts, support and administrative messages.

 We may also use your information to contact you about goods and services that may be of interest to you.
 If you do not want us to use your information in this way, please adjust your user preferences in your account profile.
-For more information, see Your Choices About How We Use and Disclose Your Information.
+For more information, see Your choices about how we use and disclose your information.

 We may use the information we have collected from you to enable us to display advertisements to our advertisers' target audiences.
 Even though we do not disclose your personal information for these purposes without your consent, if you click on or otherwise interact with an advertisement, the advertiser may assume that you meet its target criteria.